coleenquadros/configuration/docs/app-sre/design-docs/advanced-upgrade-service.md

 ### Alerting

-For the time being, alertig for the AUS capability will follow the qontract-reconcile alerting scheme (tldr: a failing reconcile run will trigger a page after some time).
+For the time being, alerting for the AUS capability will follow the qontract-reconcile alerting scheme (tldr: a failing reconcile run will trigger a page after some time).
 To adhere to the differences in the support model between integrations and capabilities, the AUS capability will not fail for situations uncovered by the support model, e.g. bad configuration data provided via OCM labels.
 These situations will be highlighted to users via OCM service logs and will not trigger pages for AppSRE.

 AUS can still fail in other situations and would trigger pages.

-Milestone 2 of the [SRE capabilities initiative](docs/app-sre/initiatives/sre-capabilities.md) defines work revoling around alerting schemes for capabilities, covering alert severity levels for different integrations/capabilities and for data partitions/shards (e.g. don't alert for OCM stage).
+Milestone 2 of the [SRE capabilities initiative](docs/app-sre/initiatives/sre-capabilities.md) defines work revolving around alerting schemes for capabilities, covering alert severity levels for different integrations/capabilities and for data partitions/shards (e.g. don't alert for OCM stage).

 ### Reporting